Merrell Bare Access Trail Review Facts

 The Merrell Bare Access Trail has a fairly decent price tag.
 Since it's an older model, it's no longer offered for sale in most locations.
 You'll likely be able to find it offered at a discount should you happen upon in for sale.

 shoe.
-Its ability to work in a variety of scenarios and its durable construction make it a good value.
+Its ability to work in a variety of scenarios and its durable construction makes it a good value.

 The shoe's Vibram outsole and M-Select Grip both provide excellent traction on the trail or on the roads.
 The Merrell Bare Access Trail can handle technical and non-technical trails alike because of its outsole design.
 The tough 4mm lugs on the sole of the shoe are made to handle tough trails and grip surfaces even when things are wet and slippery.